-Country ProfilesThis series of short profiles represents a first step in exploring the potential for co-benefits of carbon management for climate change mitigation under REDD+ in 12 countries of tropical Africa.
+Country ProfilesA series of short country profiles were created as a first step in exploring the potential for co-benefits of carbon management for climate change mitigation under REDD+ in 12 countries of tropical Africa.
 They address the following questions:

 - How much carbon is stored in the vegetation and soils of the countries?